oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 components of the system and the edges represents relationships, dependencies, and other interactions between these components.

-The use of graphs enables *declarative*" orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands to realize the systems being
+The use of graphs enables *declarative* orchestration, where system designers can simply create descriptions ("models") of their systems, and delegate to the orchestrator the task of translating these descriptions into the commands to realize the systems being